Events

 On Tuesday, April 15, the Center for Advanced Studies in Child Welfare hosted its 25th Annual Spring Conference - Child Welfare and the Evolving Role of Technology.
 Areas of focus for the day included Artificial Intelligence, Virtual Reality & Simulation, and Technology Platforms.
 Participants heard about the different opportunities and limitations impacting child welfare today and into the future.

 Events included a keynote address from Lauri Goldkind, PhD, editor in chief of the Journal of Technology in Human Services, on AI tools in the child protective services arena.
 She also led a presentation titled The Future of AI in Child & Family Services: Policy and Practice Considerations.
 Also, Melanie Sage, PhD, MSW, of Sage Training and Consulting led an engaging session on Social Media: Navigating Opportunities, Risks, and Ethics.
-There was also a Live VR Demonstration from the Minnesota Child Welfare Training Academy.
+There was also a live virtual reality demonstration from the Minnesota Child Welfare Training Academy.

 Presentations: